ashish-kp/Diff_sims/README.md

 ![Soln](https://latex.codecogs.com/png.image?\dpi{110}&space;u(x,t)=&space;\sqrt{\frac{\pi}{1&plus;t}}&space;e^{\frac{-x^2}{1&plus;t}})

 The denominator in the exponential part, actually tells us how much spread out the bell shape is, the higher it's value, more spread out it will be.
+The factor multiplied in the beginning is a normalizing factor, which makes sure that the energy remains constant at all times.

 Hence, intuitively, we can see that as time increases, the temperature function smooths out.